What is the meaning of OOB? What does it stand for?

 Why OOB Matters

-- Enhanced Security: OOB provides a secure line for sensitive operations, such as system alerts, password resets, or verification processes.
-By separating these from the standard data flow, OOB reduces the risk of sensitive information being intercepted or tampered with during transmission.
+- Enhanced Security: OOB gives a secure pathway for your sensitive operations, such as system alerts, password resets, and verification processes.
+Nowadays, with the help of OOB that separates these from the standard data flow, one can reduce the risk of being eavesdropped or hacked during sensitive information transfer.

 - Efficient Network Management: Routine management tasks, like configuration updates or network monitoring, can be handled via the OOB channel without affecting the main traffic.
 This segregation ensures that the performance of the primary network remains unaffected by these background tasks.